992 Porsche 911 Turbo S 2022 review

 Since 2014 Porsche’s flagship 911 has been equipped with Porsche Active Aerodynamics (PAA), which are now available from 718 models through to the Taycan.
 For the 992 Turbo S they have been developed further.

-With new active aero flaps the 991 Turbo S now features three active elements.
-The new flaps, one each positioned in the front air intakes, continuously adjust to provide the required level of cooling air to the engine’s radiators.
+In the 991 Turbo S, there are now three active elements.
+Two new flaps, one each positioned in the front air intakes, continuously adjust to provide the required level of cooling air to the engine’s radiators.
 Up to 43mph they manage the air flow dependent on the engine’s cooling requirement, the optimum power required by the cooling fan to do its job and also balance the aero efficiency of the aero flaps.
 Above this speed the new aero flaps remain tightly closed except in extreme circumstances when more cooling is required.

-Above 80mph, however, the flaps begin to reopen to balance the aero requirements, although priority is always given to the car’s dynamic performance, therefore when Sport, Sport+ or Wet mode is selected, or when the traction control is switched off or the spoiler raised, the flaps are fully open.
+Above 80mph, however, they begin to reopen to balance the aero requirements, although priority is always given to the car’s dynamic performance, therefore when Sport, Sport+ or Wet mode is selected, or when the traction control is switched off or the spoiler raised, the flaps are fully open.

-Porsche has also fitted an air brake to the new 911 Turbo S that’s activated when you need to call upon the stopping power of its standard-fit 410mm (front) and 390mm (rear) carbon-ceramic discs, which now feature ten-piston calipers on the front axle, along with 20-inch wheels and 21s on the rear.
-Porsche’s active suspension is standard, so too is rear-axle steering and dynamic chassis control.
+There’s also an air brake that’s activated when you need to call upon the full stopping power of its standard-fit 410mm (front) and 390mm (rear) carbon-ceramic discs, which now feature ten-piston calipers on the front axle, behind staggered 20-inch front and 21-inch rear wheels.
+Porsche’s Dynamic Chassis Control active suspension is standard, so too rear-axle steering.

 It’s unheard of to launch a 911 Turbo S off the line and not to be attacked by every superlative cliche referencing speed and acceleration.
 But this 992 Turbo S generation is something else, blending near subsonic GT2 RS performance with the surefootedness and confidence that Turbos have always offered.
 Well, the four-wheel-drive cars at least.